Jocelyn Blore

 Southern Utah University offers an associate of applied science degree in criminal justice, as well as a bachelor of science or bachelor of arts degree program in criminal justice.
 The bachelor’s degree program can be completed on-campus or online.
 Notably, Southern Utah University also has a minor in criminal justice.

 The criminal justice bachelor’s degree is an immersion in practical, street-based reality.
 Unlike several other criminal justice programs, at this Southern Utah University students won’t spend weeks reading about criminal justice theories.
-Instead, they will gain the kind of practical experience they can actually apply in whichever branch of criminal justice they decide to enter.
-At Southern Utah University’s campus in Cedar City, Utah, there is a fully-functional mock courtroom, mock crime scenes, a crime lab, and iPads with the actual software police officers use in their investigations of real crimes.
+Instead, they will gain the practical experience they can apply in whichever branch of criminal justice they decide to enter.
+At Southern Utah University’s campus in Cedar City, Utah, there is a fully-functional mock courtroom, mock crime scenes, a crime lab, and iPads with the actual software police officers use to investigate real crimes.

-Comprising 120 credits, the bachelor’s degree includes courses such as introduction to criminal justice; criminal law; research methods in criminal justice; criminal justice management; criminological theory; forensic psychology; juvenile delinquency; and constitutional law.
+The bachelor’s degree, which comprises 120 credits, includes courses such as introduction to criminal justice, criminal law, research methods in criminal justice, criminal justice management, criminological theory, forensic psychology, juvenile delinquency, and constitutional law.

-These days more students are opting for distance learning for two reasons: to save time and continue working.
-Online degree programs offer working students the flexibility to complete coursework on nights and weekends.
+These days more students opt for distance learning for two reasons: saving time and continuing working.
+Online degree programs allow working students to complete coursework on nights and weekends.
 In addition, enrolling in an online degree program provides access to out-of-state educational programs outside the universities in Utah.

 Just south of the Utah border, Arizona State University in Phoenix offers an online bachelor of science in criminology and criminal justice.
 Students in this program learn how to conduct research that adheres to protocols, develop theories, investigate crime scenes, and document evidence.
 Other topics covered include behavioral science, psychology, and logic.
 Graduates from this program work in law enforcement, corrections, and criminal justice case management.

 Courses in this program emphasize social over life science compared to the previously mentioned forensic science degree programs.
 This means that graduates from this program may be prepared for more field-based careers rather than laboratory science work.
-Required courses include statistical analysis and research methods that can prepare students for forensic science careers with a solid background and prepare them for graduate-level forensic science programs.
+Required courses include statistical analysis and research methods, which can prepare students for forensic science careers with a solid background and graduate-level forensic science programs.

 This 120-credit program’s curriculum includes courses such as introduction to criminal justice; research methods; statistical analysis; criminology; criminal justice crime control policies and practices; introduction to corrections; introduction to policing; and courts and sentencing.